 All companies have a standard of ethics that MUST be followed, but ethics goes beyond just company policy.
 There are laws to be obeyed, ethical practices to live up to, and a standard of excellence that every professional needs to strive to reach.

-When there is unethical behavior in the workplace, it is ABSOLUTELY imperative that it is reported.
+When there is unethical behavior or poor etiquette in the workplace, it is ABSOLUTELY imperative that it is reported.
 If you find yourself in the unenviable position of being the one to report the unethical behavior, here’s how to do it right:

 Just because something looks unethical, that doesn’t mean that it automatically is.
 There may be unforeseen reasons why things are being done the way they are, and your jumping to conclusions will only make the situation worse.
 Before you file any reports, do a bit of digging into the practices that appear unethical.
 Find out what’s really going on, and talk to others who may have noticed it as well.
 Give your co-workers a chance to explain themselves before you take it to HR.